Busy Week on Station Ahead of Crew and Cargo Departures

-Category: Space Hits: 0The Space Crew-1 astronauts (from left) Shannon Walker, Victor Glover, Michael Hopkins and Soichi Noguchi, gathered for a news conference on Monday ahead their planned homecoming this week.
+Category: Space Hits: 5The Space Crew-1 astronauts (from left) Shannon Walker, Victor Glover, Michael Hopkins and Soichi Noguchi, gathered for a news conference on Monday ahead their planned homecoming this week.
 Credit: NASA TV

 Four astronauts aboard the International Space Station are preparing to return to Earth in a few days.
 The Expedition 65 orbital residents are also conducting space science while preparing to send off a Russian cargo craft.